-n.
-169. Mearsheimer in his book quotes Senator Malcolm Wallop as claiming in 1979 that for the past fifteen years the U.S. government had "built weapons and cast strategic plans well nigh exclusively for the purpose of inflicting damage upon the enemy's society."
-Mearsheimer then notes that "it is now well established among students of the nuclear arms race that this claim is a groundless myth perpetrated by experts and policymakers who surely knew better."
-The "seminal piece exposing this myth," he points out, was Desmond Ball's Déjà Vu: The Return to Counterforce in the Nixon Administration (Santa Monica: California Seminar on Arms Control and Foreign Policy, December 1974).
-This important publication, however, was not widely circulated at the time.
-For another summary judgment about the myth of MAD, see Donald MacKenzie and Graham Spinardi, "Anthony Giddens on Nuclear Strategy: A Comment," Sociology, Vol. 25, No. 3 (August 1991), pp. 465-472.
+129 Scholars, of course, have been aware of this point for years.
+See, for example, John Mearsheimer, "Nuclear Weapons and Deterrence in Europe," International Security, Vol. 9, No. 3 (Winter 1984-85) (link), p.
+23 n.10, and John Mearsheimer, The Tragedy of Great Power Politics (New York: Norton, 2001), p.
+464 n.169, and the sources cited in both footnotes.
+In the second one Mearsheimer quotes Senator Malcolm Wallop as claiming in 1979 that for the past fifteen years the U.S. government had "built weapons and cast strategic plans well nigh exclusively for the purpose of inflicting damage upon the enemy's society."
+He then goes on to note that "it is now well established among students of the nuclear arms race that this claim is a groundless myth perpetrated by experts and policymakers who surely knew better."
+The "seminal piece exposing this myth," he points out, was Desmond Ball's Déjà Vn: The Return to Counterforce in the Nixon Administration (Santa Monica: California Seminar on Arms Control and Foreign Policy, December 1974).
+This very important paper, however, was not widely circulated at the time.
+For another summary judgment about the myth of MAD, see Donald MacKenzie and Graham Spinardi, "Anthony Giddens on Nuclear Strategy: A Comment," Sociology, Vol. 25, No. 3 (August 1991) (link).